-a) FLORIDA PRICE AND PAYMENT: The prices and billing terms for the products, services, and licenses will be as set forth in this Amendment.
+- a) FLORIDA FULL-TIME VIRTUAL AND HOMESCHOOL PRICE AND PAYMENT: The prices and billing terms for the products, services, and licenses will be as set forth in this Amendment.
 Invoices shall be submitted to Customer by K12 and full payment of such invoices shall be due by Customer no more than forty five (45) days from the date of an invoice.
 If full payment is not timely received, K12, in its sole discretion, may cease the provision of any or all products, services and licenses.
 Customer agrees to pay interest at one percent (1%) per month on any unpaid balance from 30 days after the due date in accordance with the Local Governmental Prompt Payment Act, Fla.
 St. Chapter 218.
 If Customer wishes to dispute any charge invoiced to Customer by K12 or its Affiliates, Customer must submit a good faith claim regarding the Disputed Amount, in a format clearly delineated to coincide with the format of the disputed invoice and with documentation as may reasonably be required by K12 and its Affiliates to support the claim no later than ninety (90) days after the date of the invoice..
 K12 will provide written notice of any price increase to Customer at least ninety (90) days' prior to the start of the Renewal Period (if any) for which it would be applicable.
 Customer may, in its sole discretion, terminate the Agreement within thirty (30) days of such notice.
-Such termination will be effective at the end of the then-current Period or Renewal Period (if any).

-b) WITHDRAWAL AND REFUND: When a student withdraws from a K12 course, or do not otherwise complete a course (as determined by then-current Florida law), Customer shall be entitled to a pro rata refund or credit for the specific course from which student withdrew or did not complete.
+Such termination will be effective at the end of the then-current Period or Renewal Period (if any). - b) FLORIDA FULL-TIME VIRTUAL AND HOMESCHOOL WITHDRAWAL AND REFUND: When a student withdraws from a K12 course or does not otherwise complete a course (as determined by then-current Florida law) and Customer is not funded for the student as an FTE by the state of Florida, Customer shall be entitled to a pro rata refund or credit for the specific course from which student withdrew or did not complete.
 For full-time student enrollments, the amount refunded or credited shall be determined by dividing the amount charged for student's course enrollment by the total number of courses the student is taking to determine the "per course" cost.
+Notwithstanding anything else contained in this section 2(b), a final reconciliation will be performed based on the funded FTE paid to Customer and the amounts paid to K12 within a reasonable period of time following school year end and, in the event that the number of FTE's funded to Customer for students enrolled under this contract exceeds the number for which Customer has paid K12, Customer shall pay the difference to K12 within thirty (30) of Customer's receipt of invoice. - c) Note that Florida VIP Full-Time virtual students are not defined by number of courses, but rather as those students reported with both the K12 Florida provider code and the 7001 vendor code.
+Florida VIP Homeschool students are not defined by number of courses, but rather as those students reported with the K12 Florida provider code, the 7001 vendor code, and the N998 homeschool code